MykalMachon/Uni-Confessions/README.md

 #### Server

-- **Node.js** : An open-source javascript framework that enables the creation of user
+- **Node.js** : An open-source javascript runtime that enables the creation of javascript applications with network, file, and general system access.
+We use this as the baseline for our server
 - **Express** : An open-source node.js framework that makes configuring an http server application with Node.js much easier.
+We use his to manage how the application respons to http requests (handles incoming, and sends responses to client).

 #### Templates & Views

-- **liquid.js** : An open source templating language based on HTML and shopify's Liquid specification.
+- **Liquid.js** : An open source templating language based on HTML and shopify's Liquid specification.
 We use this to create the apps Views (page templates)
 - **Sass** : A CSS pre-compiler / spec that enables features like CSS nesting, variables, and more.